Brien1/Transcriber123/README.md

 - test procedure
     In the testing subdirectory, contains all the tests for the app.
     Please read https://flask.palletsprojects.com/en/1.1.x/testing/
     for an overview of testing.
 This project uses unit test instead of pytest in this article but the process is much the same -  use the self.client object in the AppTestCase class to .get or .post, to different @app.route("/") in the app.py module and make assertions on the return (which will usually be a redering of a jinja2 page through flask).
-Particular difficulties I faved with this was the method url_for() within the template is translated as an undeclared variable, so you need to pass the method as a variable if rendering the page.
+Particular difficulties I faced with this was the method url_for() within the template is translated as an undeclared variable, so you need to pass the method as a variable if rendering the page.
     ~~~
         from flask import url_for
         rendered_template = template.render({"url_for":url_for},image="/static/new_image.png")
     ~~~
+- test coverage
+    The requirements install coverage module.
+Running:
+    ~~~
+    coverage run testing/test_app.py
+    ~~~
+    Followed by:
+    ~~~
+    coverage report -m
+    ~~~
+    Will show the percentage coverage of your tests.